c0decave/FirmwareFudger/README.md

 The original version had been built in 2007.
 In the last weeks, i had started to fix a lot of code, add features or clean some parts up.

-FirmwareFudger is far from what it's goal is, but it is already handy :)
+FirmwareFudger is far from what it's in my head, but it is already handy :)

 ## How to use the tool: